TPO-2024-2025/Neo-Home-Assistant/README.md

 ## Installation

-This integration is
+This integration is available through HACS (Home Assistant Community Store).
+To install:

+1. Open HACS in Home Assistant
+2. In the top right corner, click on the three dots and select "Custom repositories".
+3. Add the repository URL: `https://github.com/TPO-2024-2025/Neo-Home-Assistant`.
+4. Select "Integration" as the type.
+5. Click "Add" to save the repository.
+6. Search for "NEO Smartbox" in HACS and install the integration.
+7. Restart Home Assistant to apply the changes.

 ## Configuration

-1. Go to **Configuration** > **Integrations** in Home Assistant
+1. Go to **Settings** > **Devices & services**.
-2. Click "Add Integration" and search for "NEO Smartbox"
+2. Click on "Add Integration" and search for "NEO Smartbox".
-3. Follow the steps to add your device using your API key
+3. Follow the prompts to set up the integration, including entering your NEO Smartbox API key.
+You can find your API key here: [https://neo.io/auth/home-assistant/api-key](https://neo.io/auth/home-assistant/api-key).
+4. Once the integration is set up, you will see your NEO Smartbox device listed in Home Assistant.

 ## Using the Remote Control Card